Partnerships and Collaboration with External Organizations

 Formed in 2005, TIP has served as a collaborative, CEO-led forum for the tire industry to approach sustainability through a science-driven agenda.
 Every year the CEOs of member companies meet to review progress and set a forward-looking agenda for new and continuing work on a two-year cycle.
 Historically focused on research, in 2022, the CEOs of TIP member companies approved a broadening of the organization’s mission to incorporate sustainability issues relevant to the industry across the Environmental, Social and Governance (ESG) spectrum, consistent with TIP’s Tire Sector SDG Roadmap.
 This renewed mission is accompanied by organizational changes, whereby TIP expands its activities beyond research to include action, engagement, and communication.

 One of the high priority topics of TIP is to accelerate the study for TRWP, which has recently received increasing interest from stakeholders.
-TIP is studying the effect of TRWP to rivers and oceans as well by expanding the study scope up to now.
+TIP’s current TRWP knowledge and the state-of-play of tire industry efforts to mitigate TRWP are summarized in “Tire Industry Project Commitment to Addressing Tire and Road Wear Particles”.
+TIP is studying the effect of TRWP to rivers and oceans as well by expanding the study scope.

 The examples of TIP achievement are;

-1. The Tire Industry Project’s (TIP) research on the environmental and ecological impacts of TRWP
+1. TIP’s research on the environmental and ecological impacts of TRWP

 “Understanding TRWP in the environment”

-• TIP study suggesting that TRWP makes minor contributions to airborne PM, comprising an average of less than 1 percent of particles in the PM10 and PM2.5 fractions sampled.
-TIP-sponsored risk assessment on the effects of exposure of mammalian species to TRWP have indicated that there is unlikely to be a risk to human health from exposure to TRWP in the air.
+• TIP study suggesting TRWP makes minor contributions to airborne Particulate Matter (PM), comprising an average of less than 1 percent of particles in the PM10 and PM2.5 fractions sampled.
+TIP-sponsored risk assessment on the effects of exposure of mammalian species to TRWP have indicated there is unlikely to be a risk to human health from exposure to TRWP in the air.

 “Understanding TRWP in the air”